Traditional English pronunciation of Latin: Vowel before a single consonant

 This last pronunciation of -os is the expected one; however, in the masculine accusative plural, where the ending is historically -ōs, the academic prescription was the pronunciation //oʊs//.
+The same is true of the pronouns nos, vos.
 Such an ending is not found in English loan words or proper names.

 Adjectives in -an and -ic

 English adjectives formed from Greek and Latin roots often end in a suffix -an or -ic added to the oblique stem, sometimes retaining a preceding thematic vowel.
 These produce generally predictable sound changes in the stem though, depending on its source or simply due to confusion, English -ean may be either stressed or unstressed.
 The first derives from the Latin adjectival suffix -ānus, though it has far wider application in English than in Latin.
 (Pythian, for example, translates the Latin adjective Pythius.)
 The other suffix, -ic, derives from the Greek adjectival suffix -ικος -ĭkos.

-The fact that these suffixes are added to the oblique stem is relevant with words of the third declension whose stems end in a consonant that alters or disappears in the nominative case, as is apparent in such English noun–adjective pairs as Pallas ~ Palladian, Mars ~ Martian, Venus ~ Venerian, and indeed from non-adjectival derivatives of these words such as 'palladium'.
+The fact that these suffixes are added to the oblique stem is relevant with words of the third declension whose stems end in a consonant that alters or disappears in the nominative case, as is apparent in such English noun–adjective pairs as Pallas ~ Palladian, Mars ~ Martian, Venus ~ Venerian, and indeed from non-adjectival derivatives of these words such as "palladium".
 Some roots have more than one oblique stem, in which case they may have more than one adjectival form in English.